cesarBLG/openrails/Source/RunActivity/Readme_ORNewYear_MG.txt

 RELEASE NOTES
-This unofficial version has been derived from the latest official Testing release T1.4-598.
+This unofficial version has been derived from the latest official Testing release T1.4-604, plus the fetures and fixes added later in the testing version up to date.

 This version includes some features not (yet) available in the Open Rails testing official version, that is: